Body Surface Area guide

 How to read the answer

-Use the result as an educational estimate.
-For health, pregnancy, nutrition, kidney, alcohol, or training decisions with real consequences, get qualified professional guidance.
+Read the main estimate first, then read the note beside it.
+For health, pregnancy, nutrition, kidney, alcohol, or training decisions with real consequences, use qualified professional guidance.

 Common mistakes to avoid

-Most bad calculator results come from a small input mistake or from using a good estimate for the wrong decision.
+Most bad results come from a small input mistake or from using a rough estimate for a decision it cannot safely answer.

 What to try next

-A related calculator can help check the same topic from another angle instead of relying on one number.
+A related health tool can help check the same topic from another angle, but one number should not replace proper care.

-• Use GFR Calculator for kidney-equation education.
+• Use GFR Calculator only for separate kidney-equation education.

 Sources and safety notes